Fosbury Flop Tips To Raise The Crossbar.

 You will want to be on all fours when you finish landing because it makes it easier for you to jump in elation while yelling.
 Your confidence will soar as you complete a successful high jump.Embed from Getty Images Embed from Getty Images

-Oh, and one more thing, please comment with additional knowledge and insight to benefit high jumpers everywhere.
+Oh, and one more thing.
+Comment with additional knowledge and insight and tell me how you land in the high jump pit.